GNN101: Visual Learning of Graph Neural Networks in Your Web Browser: Use Cases

 \section{Use Cases}

 We deployed \name\ in three GNN-related courses at three different universities.
 Similar to other educational visualizations~\cite{wang2019genealogy, guo2013online}, we have observed diverse use cases, including its use by instructors as a teaching aid in their lectures, by teaching assistants (TAs) to assist students during office hours, and by students for independent review of course materials after class.
 In this section, we show how \name\ can help a computer science student, Alice, learn various concepts in GNNs based on the reported usage.
-Even though we present Alice as the primary user, the same cases (\ie, understanding message passing, comparing GNN variants, and exploring different learning tasks) apply to for instructors and TAs in teaching GNNs.
+Even though we present Alice as the primary user, the same cases apply to instructors and TAs in teaching GNNs.